ibm-cloud-docs/Cloudant/query/pagination-bookmarks.md

 ## Pagination options
 {: #pagination-options}

-To iterate through a range of documents in an orderly and performant manner, we must devise an algorithm to page through the range.
-For example, we need to page through `_all_docs` in blocks of 10.
+To iterate through a range of documents in an orderly and performant manner, you must devise an algorithm to page through the range.
+For example, you must page through `_all_docs` in blocks of 10.

-We can use the options that are described in the following sections.
+You can use the options that are described in the following sections.

 ### Option 1 - Fetch one document too many
 {: #option-1-fetch-one-doc-too-many}